Raytheon Intelligence & Space

-Raytheon Intelligence & Space (RIS) is one of the four business segments of U.S. defense and aerospace conglomerate Raytheon Technologies.
+Raytheon Intelligence & Space (RIS) was one of the four business segments of U.S. defense and aerospace conglomerate RTX Corporation.
 Headquartered in Arlington, Virginia, RIS has a total employment of 39,000 and 2019 sales of US$15 billion.
 Roy Azevedo is the segment's president.

 Raytheon Intelligence & Space is the result of a merger between two former Raytheon Company businesses: Raytheon Intelligence, Information and Services (IIS) and Raytheon Space and Airborne Systems (SAS).
 The merger was finalized on the day that Raytheon Technologies was formed, on 3 April 2020.

 Raytheon Technologies completed its acquisition of satellite manufacturer Blue Canyon Technologies of Boulder, Colorado on 22 December 2020.

-BBN Technologies is a part of RIS.

-Key RIS capabilities combine key SAS, IIS, and BBN capabilities.